-Open the Overview Map in Adobe Acrobat ( $2018s0603\WC\SFCA\Index.pdf$ ).
+The SFRA Maps consist of all flood risk information used within the SFRA, by way of interactive GeoPDFs.
+Open the Index Map in Adobe Acrobat.
 The Index Map contains a set of index squares covering the authority area at a scale of 1:10,000.
 Clicking on one of these index squares will open up a more detailed map of that area (scale = 1:10,000) by way of a hyperlink.

 Within the detailed maps, use the zoom tools and the hand tool to zoom in/out and pan around the open detailed map.
 In the legend on the right-hand side of the detailed maps, layers can be switched on and off when required by way of a dropdown arrow.
-The assessed site reference labels can also be switched on and off if, for example, smaller sites are obscured by the labels.
+The potential development site reference labels can also be switched on and off if, for example, smaller sites are obscured by labels.